scoknig/personal-site/content/about/index.md

 draft: false
 ---

 Hi there.
-I'm a Data Automation Engineer in South Louisiana who enjoys open data, cycling, and exploring outdoors.
+I'm a Data Automation Engineer in South Louisiana with a curiosity for all things analog.

-Having written loads of complex software for clients through the years, I've come to enjoy keeping things simple and easy when it comes to my own projects.
-This site is a testament to that practice.
+After years of building complex software for clients professionally, I've grown to appreciate simplicity and "touching grass" when I'm not working.
+Balance is important.

+In my spare time I'm usually [reading](https://goodreads.com/scottknight), [streamlining workflows](/personal-automations/), spending time [outdoors](/through-the-woods/), collecting and restoring vintage typewriters and tobacco pipes, or periodically writing [here](/blog/) about my latest interests.

 ## Work